AlexandreChaussard/PLNTree-package/taxapln/README.md

 # TaxaPLN: a taxonomy-aware augmentation strategy for microbiome-trait classification including metadata

 > Microbiome datasets are often high dimensional, limited in size and highly variable, making it hard for machine learning models to find reliable patterns.
-> In this context, data augmentation has emerged as a promising solution to improve model performance by generating synthetic samples.
+> In this context, data augmentation emerges as a promising solution to improve model performance by generating synthetic samples.
 >
-> Here, we develop and evaluate TaxaPLN, an augmentation strategy which leverages taxonomic information through PLN-Tree coupled with a VAMP sampler to generate new biologically faithful microbiome compositions.
+> Here, we develop and evaluate TaxaPLN, an augmentation strategy for microbiome data which leverages taxonomic information through PLN-Tree coupled with a VAMP sampler to generate new biologically faithful microbiome compositions.
 > It can also generate microbiomes conditioned on exogenous information, allowing for covariate-aware augmentation.

 # ⚡️ General usage